A Classification Theorem for Steady Euler Flows: Introduction and Main Results

-One snag in case (ii) is that we have to show that this curve $\Gamma$ is actually smooth and that $\psi$ is single signed in its interior.
-For general analytic functions, it is well known that the zero set may be quite complicated and may contain multiple singular points of different types \cite{krantz2002primer,buffoni2003analytic}, even more so in high dimension.
-Note, for example, that the set of critical points in Example 2 above has a singularity at the origin.
-In the figure above, we have to show that case (ii) above actually corresponds to a region like B in the figure (i.e. a region with a smooth boundary).
-A key observation here is that, when we have that $\{\psi,\Delta\psi\}=0,$ the degree of vanishing of $\nabla\psi$ on each connected component of $\Gamma$ will necessarily be \emph{constant}.
-This is established by using the constancy of $\Delta\psi$ on the level sets of $\psi$.
+One snag in case (ii) is that we have to show that this curve $\Gamma$ is actually smooth and that $\psi$ is single-signed in its interior.
+For general analytic functions, it is well known that the zero set may be quite complicated and may contain multiple singular points of different types \cite{krantz2002primer,buffoni2003analytic}, even more so in high dimensions.
+Note, for example, that the set of critical points in Example 2 in Section \ref{section1.4.1} has a singularity at the origin.
+In Figure \ref{Figure3}, we have to show that case (ii) above actually corresponds to a region like $B$ in the figure (i.e., a region with a smooth boundary).
+A key observation here is that, when we have $\{\psi,\Delta\psi\}=0,$ the degree of vanishing of $\nabla\psi$ on each connected component of $\Gamma$ will necessarily be \emph{constant}.
+This is established by using the constancy of $\Delta\psi$ in the levels of $\psi$.
 Once the constancy of the degree is established, we use an elementary fact: singularities in the zero set of an analytic function occur \emph{only} at points where the degree of vanishing of the function changes.
-The constancy of the degree of vanishing thus implies that $\Gamma$ is smooth.
+The constant degree of vanishing thus implies that $\Gamma$ is smooth.

+{In the case (iii), as $F$ is analytic in the boundary $\partial \Omega_{\Gamma}$, we can find an extension of $F$, such that $\psi$ would satisfy $\Delta \psi= F(\psi)$ in a domain containing $\Omega_{\Gamma}$.
+In practice, we do not work with case (iii) directly.
+Instead, based on the discussions on the case (i) and case (ii), we show if $\psi$ is neither radial nor a global solution of \eqref{SemilinearElliptic}, then $\psi$ would have a nested family of curves of critical points.
+It then leads to a contradiction. }